BernStrom/Ping-Coming-Soon-Page/README.md

 <hr />

 ## :memo: License
-This project is under the MIT License.
+This project is licensed under the terms of the MIT license.
 For more information, please refer to the license [documentation](LICENSE.md).